reetsharma3381-dev/machine-learning-credit-risk/README.md

 ## Project Overview

-This project develops an end-to-end machine learning pipeline to predict the probability of loan default using XGBoost.
+This project develops an end-to-end machine learning pipeline to predict the probability of loan default.
 It demonstrates a typical credit risk modeling workflow used in banking and consumer lending by generating borrower data, training a classification model, evaluating performance, and interpreting predictions using SHAP.

 > **Note:** This version uses a synthetic dataset for demonstration purposes.
 The workflow can be applied to real-world loan datasets such as LendingClub or Home Credit.